-Spread risk is the potential impact of an increase of the credit spread on own assets.
+Spread risk is the potential impact of an increase of the credit spread on own assets and is considered as significant for the French branch portfolio.
 It is assessed as the spread between the actuarial rate of a company's bond and a theoretical sovereign debt (without risk) with similar maturity.